andre-ye/uni/docs/phil/phil-560/readings.md

 - Exhausting all options, since token powers being identical isn't distinctive.
 - Conditions in the schemas are necessary and sufficient for metaphysical emergence

+### Chapter 3: The viability of Weak emergence

+Anti-realism
+- Is PSP a mind-dependent abstraction?
+- Picture theory: represent corresponds to reality; when a predicate applies truly to an object, it designates a property possessed by that object and by every object to which the predicate applies
+- Motivations for positing metaphysically emergent entities are better interpreted as tracking inexact similarities between lower-level entities or features
+- Anti-realism motivated by Kim-concern that higher-level properties are causally excluded by lower-level realizers
+- We can't deny when the realizer of a Weakly emergent feature might be the cause of a given effect
+- The higher-level features must be distinctively, not necessarily uniquely efficacious
+- Power vs. power profile
+- There can be different power profile tracking differences: laws, causal joints
+- We have not been good reason to resist taking prima facie appearances of higher-level reality seriously

+Compatibility with reductionism

+- Satisfaction of weak emergence is compatible with ontological reduction to an other lower physicallya cceptable feature
+- ...

+Compatibility with physical unacceptability
+- A feature satisfying the conditions in the schema might be "over and above" its dependence base feature, rendering $$S$$ physically unacceptable

+Non-necessity
+-  ...

+Concluding Remarks
+- Range of objections to Weak emergence: condtions compatible with anti-realism,r eductionism, phsical unacceptability, not necessary.
+But this admits responses for proponetns of the schema.

+### Chapter 4: The viability of Strong emergence

+Incompatibility with scientific theory of practice
+- The positing of fundamental configruational forces is compatible with scientific practice

+Collapse
+- Strongly emergent features should collapse into the lower-level base features upon which thye depend
+- Each objection admits 1+ responses available to proponents of diverse implementations of the schema
+- Maybe some of the conditions in Strong Emergence need to be tweaked

+---

+## "The Metaphysics of Realization, Multiple Realizability, and the Special Sciences", Carl Gillett

+- "Received view" of multiple realizability
+- Shapiro: the mammalian and octopus eye are not examples of multiple realization
+- What is realization?

+I. Two Views of the Metaphysics of Realization
+- "Flat" account: defended by Jaegwon Kim, Sydney Shoemaker.
+    - A property instance $$X$$ realizes a property instance $$Y$$ only if $$X, YY$$ are instantiated in the same individual.
+    - A property instance $$X$$ realizes a property instance $$Y$$ only if the causal powers individuative of the instance of $$Y$$ match causal powers contributed by the instance of $$X$$.
+- Realized and realizer properties share the individual in which they are instantiated
+- Dimensional account: realizer and realized properties may be instantiated in same or different individuals.
+- Hilary Putnam does not take the mammaliana nd octopus eye to be a case of multiple realization, but Fodor and Block do.
+    - Flat metaphysics: the only properties relevant to realizing a property in some individual are the other properties instantiated in that individual.
+The individuals instantiating the property of being an eye are virtually identical w.r.t. those properties resulting in instantiating the property of being an eye.
+    - Dimensional metaphysics:properties / relations of the constituents of an individual are potential realizers of this individuals' properties.

+II.
+Understanding the relevance criterion
+- Two corkscrews that differ only in color
+- Such a case does not constitute multiple realization of the property of removing corks.
+- Relevance criterion: instances are only distinct realizations of a property if the difference between properties are those which are individuative of the property being realized.
+- Shapiro assumes a flat metaphysics
+- We do not reach Shapiro's negative conclusions if we assume a dimensional metaphysics
+- Dimensioned view: properties and relations of constituents can be constituents.
+- There is a wider view of causal role playing and a realizer property
+- Do all proponents of dimensioned metaphysics take all differences of composition to be multiple realization?
+No -- things dont have to contribute to the individuative powers of the property
+- Shapiro is not necessarily a critic of Block and Fodor, unless you assume an account of realization

+III.
+Realization and the Nature of the Special Sciences
+- Shapiro: why is the MRT coherent at all?
+- Commitment to flat metaphysics is necessary for the dilemma to arise
+- Under the dimensioned view, realizer properties do not have to contribute a common set of powers.
+- We should maybe reject the flat view in favor of the dimensioned view